-¶ 405.
+¶ 505.
 BASIC QUALIFICATIONS OF THE ORDAINED.
 Those to be ordained must meet the following qualifications:

 - 1. Have a personal faith in Jesus Christ and be committed to Christ as Savior and Lord. - 2.
 Nurture and cultivate spiritual disciplines and patterns of holiness consistent with the General Rules, including responsible self-control by exhibiting personal habits that are conducive to bodily health, mental and emotional maturity, integrity in all relationships, fidelity in a Christian marriage between one man and one woman, chastity in singleness, social responsibility, and the knowledge and love of God. - 3.
 Have a call by God and the people of God to devote themselves to the work of ministry. - 4.
 Be able to effectively communicate the Christian faith. - 5.
 Give evidence of God's gifts for ordained ministry and promise of future usefulness in the mission of the church. - 6.
 Accept the authority of Scripture; be competent in the disciplines of Scripture, theology, church history and polity; possess the skills essential for the practice of ministry, and lead in making disciples of Jesus Christ. - 7.
-Be accountable to the church, accept its doctrinal standards, discipline, and authority, accept the supervision of those appointed to the ministry of oversight, and live in covenant with its ordained ministers. - ¶ 406.
+Be accountable to the church, accept its doctrinal standards, discipline, and authority, accept the supervision of those appointed to the ministry of oversight, and live in covenant with its ordained ministers. - ¶ 506.
 ENTRANCE INTO ORDAINED MINISTRY.
-1. Persons who hear a call to ordained ministry should meet with their local pastor or presiding elder (district superintendent) to inquire about candidacy.
-They must have held membership in a local Global Methodist church (or its predecessor) for at least one year and shall complete a background and credit check.
-Upon the recommendation by two-thirds secret ballot of the Pastor-Parish Relations Committee or equivalent, the charge conference shall by simple majority vote whether to approve and certify them for candidacy.
+1. Persons who hear a call to ordained ministry should meet with their local pastor or presiding elder to inquire about candidacy.
+They must have held membership in a local Global Methodist church (or its predecessor) for at least one year and have a secondary school diploma or equivalent.
+Upon recommendation by two-thirds secret ballot of the Pastor-Parish Relations Committee or equivalent, the person is presented to the charge conference for a vote by simple majority on whether to approve them for candidacy. - 2.
+Candidacy Discernment.
+After local church approval, the candidate shall spend a minimum of six months under the supervision of the annual conference board of ministry in discernment, which must include a supervised internship or employment in a ministry setting.
+During this time, the candidate shall: - a.
+Engage in discernment, including but not limited to, completion of a guidebook, mentoring, and participation in a small group with other candidates; - b.
+Undergo a psychological evaluation, and background and credit check; and - c.
+Upon completion of the minimum of six months of discernment, the candidate shall write a formal statement detailing his or her call to ordained ministry and submit it to the annual conference board of ministry. - 3.
+The annual conference board of ministry, or subgroup thereof, shall interview the candidate and the annual conference board of ministry shall then vote on whether to certify the candidate by majority vote.